IKARO1/DCRP/README.md

-#DCRPv2 Features
+# DCRPv2 Features

 DCRPv2 Allows you to use a custom discord presence
     Featuring
-    -Custom Name and State
+    Custom Name and State
-    -Custom Images and Image texts
+    Custom Images and Image texts
-    -TimeStampSupport
+    TimeStampSupport
-      -Ability to automatically use the current Time -Ability to use a predetermined time of day -Automatic Silent Error Recovery
+      Ability to automatically use the current Time Ability to use a predetermined time of day Automatic Silent Error Recovery
-      -DCRPv2 will automatically restart if discord crashes without bothering you
+      DCRPv2 will automatically restart if discord crashes without bothering you

 How to setup: